Kamal Haasan And AR Rahman Collaborate For This Highly-ambitious Movie

 "Thanks ARR for strengthening the team with your participation.
 Very few projects feel good & right even as we develop it.
 Thalaivan Irukkindraan is one such.Your level of excitement for the project is very contagious.
 Let me pass it on to the rest of our crew @RKFI @LycaProductions," he tweeted.

-ARR and Kamal last collabrated for Thenali, which hit screens in nearly 19 years ago.
+ARR and Kamal last collaborated for Thenali, which hit screens nearly 19 years ago.

 Thalaivan Irukkindraan, titled Amar Hain in Hindi, is a political-thriller and features Kamal in a new avatar.
 The film was announced a few years ago but never took off.
 The Hindi version was originally supposed to feature Bollywood star Saif Ali Khan alongside the Kollywood legend.
 Thalaivan Irukkindraan is set to go on floors this September.